arrow

 What causes weight gain in college?

-Weight gain in and of itself isn’t necessarily a negative thing and can be beneficial and even necessary for some people.
-However, the weight gain associated with the freshman 15 is often born out of unhealthy habits and poor lifestyle choices which is why this type of weight gain often is negatively received by peers and judgemental family members.
-Before you can work on losing the freshman 15, let’s understand what causes it.
+Weight gain in and of itself isn't necessarily a negative thing and can be beneficial and even necessary for some people.
+However, freshman weight gain is often born out of unhealthy habits and poor lifestyle choices, which is why this type of weight gain is often negatively received by peers and judgemental family members.
+Before you can work on losing the freshman 15, let's understand what causes it.

 1. Lack of adequate sleep